 Skinner went back to his roots in 2007 when his live tour Frank Skinner: Stand Up was another sell-out tour with his trademark wicked sense of humour.
 He was clearly enjoying himself and delighted to be back on stage delivering his no-holds barred comic routines.

 In 2009, Skinner embarked on a project called Credit Crunch Cabaret.
-This was a series of live comedy shows with Skinner as MC introducing three lesser known comedy acts in order for them to gain recognition.
+This was a series of live comedy shows with Skinner as MC introducing three lesser-known comedy acts for them to gain recognition.
 Tickets for the shows were sold at a cut-down price and therefore they sold out very quickly.
 I managed to see three different showcases at the Lyric Theatre in the West End of London and they were all excellent.
-The shows proved very popular and so a further run at the Edinburgh Festival that year was announced and I saw the show with more new acts at the Fringe as well as a further Frank Skinner and Friends show in 2012.
+The shows proved very popular and so a further run at the Edinburgh Festival that year was announced, and I saw the show with more new acts at the Fringe as well as a further Frank Skinner and Friends show in 2012.

 Man In A Suit, Skinner’s first tour for seven years saw hum wondering how he was fixed into the comic scene of 2014.
 I sat in this audience and silently counted how many times I had seen the great man live and then he appeared on stage older, wiser and funnier.
 There were still filthy routines her and there but this show was more sophisticated and all the funnier for it.

 Skinner returned to stand-up with a work-in-progress show at the Bill Murray pub in London for Angel Comedy in December 2018.
 One of the most easy-going and confident performers I have ever seen, Skinner makes telling funny stories look easy and often varied from what he planned to say to chat to the audience.
 As ever he was warm, chatty, self-depreciating with plenty of one-liners and stories about parenthood and ageing.